MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-Animals/index6.md

   1 Display all animals
   2 Add a new animal
+  3 Celebrate a birthday
-  3 Register a death
+  4 Register a death
-  4 Display oldest animal
+  5 Display oldest animal
-  5 Display 10 oldest animals
+  6 Display 10 oldest animals

   x Exit